BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 The calculation of the *MFCC* is an elegant method to separate the *excitation signal* and the *impulse response* of the filter.
-After applying the STFT and throwing away the phase information, we takes the logarithm of the amplitude spectrum.
+After applying the STFT and throwing away the phase information, we take the logarithm of the amplitude spectrum.
 This step is performed to mimic the human ear's response more closely since our perception of sound is logarithmic in nature.
-Next, we smooth the spectrum and emphasize perceptually meaningful ferquencies.
+Next, we smooth the spectrum and emphasize perceptually meaningful frequencies.
 To achieve this, we pass the result through a set of band-pass filters called *Mel-filter bank*.
 Basically, we merge neighbourhoods of frequencies into one bin.
 This is to mimic the behavior of the human ear (which is more sensitive to certain frequencies).
-Since the components of the *Mel-spectral vectors* calculated for each frame are hihgly correlated, we try to decorrelate the result to get a more meaningful representation.
+Since the components of the *Mel-spectral vectors* calculated for each frame are highly correlated, we try to decorrelate the result to get a more meaningful representation.
 Therefore, we apply a type of *Fourier-related transform* called the *discrete cosine transform* to decorrelate the filter bank coefficients and yield a compressed representation of the filter banks, called the *Mel frequency cepstral coefficients*.
 Alternatively, one can use the *principal component analysis PCA* to achieve a similar effect.